 So, how does all of this apply to sales enablement?

 If you want to create a sound sales enablement strategy, it is critical to understand the core elements necessary for balance and sustainability.
 Too much of one element or the wrong mix could result in your efforts blowing up in your face.
+An inability to align sales and marketing teams towards common goals can leave all of your efforts disconnected and fragmented.

 Because there are so many components to consider, I borrowed Mendeleev’s approach to structure and organization in the periodic table of sales enablement elements below.
 Keep reading to learn about the different groups of sales enablement elements and how to tactically combine them for maximum effect and impact.